benjamin-ebert/twitter-clone-server/README.md

 ### 1. Client App
 First clone the [client frontend](https://github.com/benjamin-ebert/twitter-clone-client).
-Make sure you have the [Angular CLI](https://angular.io/cli) installed, then `cd` into the project root of the client app and run `ng serve`.
+Make sure you have the [Angular CLI](https://angular.io/cli) installed, then `cd` into the project root of the client app.
+Run `npm install` and then `ng serve`.
 By default, the client app will run on [http://localhost:4200/](http://localhost:4200/).

 ### 2. Database Connection